qhull/qhull/README.txt

       - this is ok, your compiler should have these in stdio.h
   - if your compiler warns about missing prototypes for memset() etc.
       - include memory.h in qhull_a.h
-  - if your compiler is gcc-4.3, 4.2, 4.1 or 2.95.1, set flag -fno-strict-aliasing.
-      - This flag is set by default for other versions up to 4.0 [Karas, Krishnaswami]
-      - strict-aliasing appears to work ok for gcc-4.4
-      - See news/qhull-news.html#bugs for details
   - if your compiler reports "global.c: storage size of 'qh_qh' isn't known"
       - delete the initializer "={0}" in global.c, stat.c and mem.c
   - if your compiler warns about "stat.c: improper initializer"